JustinVx/justin-venbrux/src/pages/behavior-change.md

 type: blogpost
 featured: false
 ---
-# How to help people change their behavior
 An overview of research into behavior change theory that I did while writing the thesis for my MSc.

 ## Classical conditioning